Register NOW for the next TPSA meeting on Wednesday, February 26 at 1pm ET/10am PT

 - Sepsis is the #1 cause of death in hospitals (35%).

-- Black and other non-white populations have nearly twice the incidence of sepsis as white individuals.
+- Black and other non-white individuals have nearly twice the incidence of sepsis as white individuals.

 - Sepsis disproportionately impacts older adults with more than 70% of cases occurring in individuals aged 60 or older.